New Year's Resolutions for Gardeners

 - Stick to doing what you love (it's your garden, after all!), but take a look at what's trending in garden design to see if anything sparks your interest.

 - Keep track of what’s working and what’s not by documenting your garden’s happenings in a garden journal.
-We love this one designed by Olga Akbarova.

 - Expand your garden library and treat yourself to a new gardening book.

 - See what other gardeners are up to by following Garden Design on Instagram.
-And please tag us in your garden posts!
+And tag us in your garden posts!

 Photo by: Dayna Springfield.